mabragor/cl-splicing-macro/README.md

 cl-splicing-macro
 =================

+Features of this package are defmacro-enhance useable!
+(I.e. in DEFMACRO! from DEFMACRO-ENHANCE system both sampling expansion and splicing expansion can be used)

 This package adds a possibility for macros to inject several forms (not just one) into surrounding macros's body.